SERVIR/Bangladesh-Extreme-Weather-Alert/README.md

 python main.py 10
 ```

-- Set up cron to automate the production of the forecast products
+- Set up cron to automate the production of the forecast products on linux
 I recommend using the root cron, this is useful when working in a team where multiple may need to access or update
 the cron jobs.
 It also helps to avoid and permission errors that could be caused by a specific user owning the data
 or directory structure.
+###### Note: For windows you will have to set up a task in Task Manager making sure to use full pathing as below

 ```shell
 sudo crontab -e